foodlz/laravel-firebase-auth/README.md

 Refer to the [Laravel Middleware documentation](https://laravel.com/docs/7.x/middleware) on where you can put this in your Kernel.php file and how it can be used in routes.
 ### Method 2.
 Lock access and identify the client requester

-Register the Guard in app/Providers/AuthServiceProvider.php in the `boot` method.
+Add the Guard to app/Providers/AuthServiceProvider.php in the `boot` method.

 ```php
 $this->app['auth']->viaRequest('firebase', function ($request) {